feathersui/feathersui-website/learn/as3-starling/faq/display-density.md

 ---
 title: Why do the Feathers component skins and font sizes appear very small when simulating a mobile device on my computer?
-(Starling version)
+(AS3/Starling version)
 layout: "docs.html"
 ---